cds-snc/covid-alert-portal/README.md

 ### Running the app for the first time

+**Quick Start:** After activating a virtual environment run the `entrypoint.sh` script to perform the database migrations, static file collection, and compilation of the CSS files.
+A server will then be started and can be accessed at `http://127.0.0.1:8000/` or `http://localhost:8000`.

-Make sure you have activated your virtual environment and move into the top-level `portal` folder.
+For a more thorough setup of the various environment options please follow the instructions below after having activated your virtual environment, and moved into the top-level `portal` folder.

 Copy `./portal/.env.example` to `./portal/.env` and provide the appropriate values for your configuration.

 #### 1. Database migrations